knazario/Project_3_Team_1/README.md

 - Entertainment - Amount & relative distance to charging stations

 ## Ethical Considerations
-- We take the ethics of data
+- We take the ethics of data...